-- Patients on alpha blocks for high blood pressure or prostrate problems should not take Levitra or Cialis
+- Patients on alpha blocks for high blood pressure or prostate problems should not take Levitra or Cialis

-The overall rule of thumb is that if your health makes sexual activity dangerous, you should not take the medications.
+The general rule of thumb is that if your health makes sexual activity dangerous, you should not take these medications.

 How do I maximize their use?

 It is important to understand how these medications are absorbed and broken down (pharmacokinetics) in order to get the best results from them.
-We have created a chart to help summarize this information.
+The chart below helps summarize this information.

 - The maximum dosage of Viagra is 100mg.
-It is often the strongest medication available, and best produces the desired result.
+It is often the strongest medication available and often produces the best result.
 However, it must be taken on an empty stomach if all of it is to get absorbed.
-And, it therefore often has the most side effects.
+As a result, it often has the most side effects.

-- It peaks in the blood stream in about one hour.
-Half is gone at 4 hours and most is out of your system by 8 hours.
-Thus, it is important to have sexual activity when it is close to its peak levels in your blood stream, which is usually between one and three hours after taking it.
+- It peaks in the blood stream in about 1 hour.
+Half is gone at 4 hours and most is out of the system after 8 hours.
+Thus, it is important to have sexual activity when the medicine is close to its peak levels.

 - Side effects include: Headache, flushing, nasal congestion, temporary abnormal vision, heartburn and blood shot eyes.

-- The maximum dosage is 20mg.
-It is the longest acting medication, and this is the main reason why it is the most popular.
+- The maximum FDA approved dosage is 20mg.
+Tadalafil is the longest acting medication, which is the main reason why it is the most popular.

-- It peaks in the blood stream about 2 to 4 hours after it is taken.
+- It peaks in the blood stream about 2-4 hours after it is taken.
 Half is gone by 18 hours and the rest by 36 hours.
 Thus, it is often called “the weekend drug.”
-However, it is important to remember that there is less and less in the blood stream after 4 hours, so it is almost never as powerful at 24 hours as it is at 12 hours (for example).
+However, it is important to remember that there is less and less in the blood stream after 4 hours.
+So, for example, it is almost never as powerful at 24 hours as it is at 12 hours.

-- Because it remains in the bloodstream for a long time, if a lower dosage is taken daily, there will always be some in your system.
-Thus, for men who have only modest ED, a daily 2.5mg – 5mg Cialis may be enough for them always to be able to get and maintain a good erection.
-The daily Cialis is also approved for urination symptoms from an enlarged prostate.
+- Tadalafil remains in the bloodstream for a long time, so if a lower dosage is taken daily, there will always be some in the system.
+Thus, for men who have only modest ED, a daily 2.5mg – 5mg tadalafil may be enough for them always to be able to achieve and maintain a good erection.
+The daily tadalafil is also approved for lower urinary tract symptoms (LUTS) which are often from an enlarged prostate.
 Thus, sometimes (with a lot of effort) your specialist can get it paid for by insurance companies for men who have both ED and urination symptoms.

 - Side effects include: Headache, flushing, nasal congestion, heartburn, blood shot eyes, and back or leg cramps.
-Whatever side affects you do experience, may last longer, because it stays in your system longer.
+Also note that whatever side affects you do experience may last longer, because it stays in your system longer.

-- The maximum does is 20mg.
-It peaks in the blood stream at about one hour.
+- The maximum dose is 20mg.
+It peaks in the blood stream at about 1 hour.
 Half is gone by 4 hours and almost all of it is gone by 8 hours.